OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 #### Custom buttons and menu commands

-You can add custom ribbon buttons and menu items to the ribbon in Office for Windows Desktop and Office Online.
+You can add custom ribbon buttons and menu items to the ribbon in Office for Windows Desktop and Office web clients.
 This makes it easy for users to access your add-in directly from their Office application.
 Command buttons can launch different actions such as showing a task pane with custom HTML or executing a JavaScript function.

 *Figure 3.
 Add-in commands in the ribbon*